Bob and I arrived in Zubiri and grabbed two bunks in the “muni.”

 Approaching the village of Maneru, Spain.
 Teams form on the basis of language, interest, speed of travel, and snoring habits.

-Honi couldn’t walk so well.
-He developed a knee problem coming over the Pyrénées and we feared we would have to carry him out at some point.
-He was from France and didn’t speak a lick of English.
-Nevertheless, Honi was a good trail-mate.
-He communicated using hand signals, facial expressions, and a variety of odd noises that would have made Harpo Marx envious.
+Honi, from France, was struggling with a knee injury from coming over the Pyrenees.
+He didn’t speak a lick of English, yet he was a perfect trail-mate.
+He communicated through hand signals, facial expressions, and a variety of odd noises that would have made Harpo Marx envious.

 Greg, Harpo-Honi, Bob, and myself connected for the first time in Zubiri.
-There, we learned three lessons on the muni scene.
+Together, we learned three lessons on the muni scene.

 Second, Zubiri taught us about the threat of fresh air (a phobia that extends across the Mediterranean world).
 What this means in practice is that even if it is a thousand degrees inside a room, one should never open a window, lest the outside air rush in and grip everyone with fever.
 Given what I’ve witnessed in hostels, fresh air seems to be most lethal at night.